• Skip to primary navigation

 Pictured Fresh Maryland Jumbo Lump Crab

-Crabmeat: 1 lb of jumbo lump crabmeat.
+• Crabmeat: 1 lb of jumbo lump crabmeat.

-Sauce: 1 stick of unsalted butter and ¼ cup of heavy cream.
+• Sauce: 1 stick of unsalted butter and ¼ cup of heavy cream.

-Seasoning: 2 tsp of Old Bay, 1 tbsp of minced shallot, and 1 tbsp of minced garlic.
+• Seasoning: 2 tsp of Old Bay, 1 tbsp of minced shallot, and 1 tbsp of minced garlic.

-Garnish: Fresh parsley
+• Garnish: Fresh parsley

 crab butter sauce on top of beef tenderloin

-How to Make Chesapeake Crab Butter Sauce
+How to Make Crab Sauce

-Whisk butter.
+2. Whisk butter.
 Turn heat to low and then begin whisking in butter 2 tbsp at a time until the sauce is smooth.

-Garnish.
+4. Garnish.
 Finish off the sauce with the parsley.

-Serve.
+5. Serve.
 Enjoy!

 jumbo lump crab sautéed in Chesapeake butter sauce

-Be gentle with the Chesapeake Crab Butter Sauce
+Crab Butter Sauce Tips

-One of the biggest mistakes when working with crabmeat is overworking it or busting up the lumps that you paid good money for.
+One of the biggest mistakes when working with crabmeat is overworking it or busting up the lumps you paid good money for.

 jumbo lump crab sautéed in Chesapeake butter sauce

-Don’t Break the Chesapeake Crab Butter Sauce
+Don't Break Your Crab Butter

 crab butter sauce on top of beef tenderloin

-Leftover Chesapeake Crab Butter Sauce
+Crab Butter Sauce Storage

 Once your taste buds get a mouth full of this, there won’t be any leftovers.